shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

     bucardo remove sync mydb_sync
     bucardo stop

-After stopping replica you can delete old RDS instance (we recommend you to create snapshot before doing so), create read-only replica for new master and delete Bucardo EC2 instance.
+After stopping replica you can delete old RDS instance (we recommend you to create a snapshot before doing so), create read-only replica for new master and delete Bucardo EC2 instance.

 Don’t forget to revoke privileges for superuser and remove Bucardo’s tables: